Lucy-Mckenzie/Lucy-Mckenzie/README.md

 When I’m not coding, you’ll find me reading, swimming, or enjoying time with family and friends.
 I’m a social butterfly at heart, driven by a passion for expanding my knowledge.

 ## Projects 🔭
+# Suncoast Patios
+A small company advertising outdoor building products.
+A solo project I'm currently building, with regular meetings with the owner and product manager.

+- Designed with a prototype on Figma, drove the key points into the landing page with: Hero, call to action, products, building trust, and answering questions.
+- Using Next.js, React, Typescript, Tailwind Css.

 # We Hike
 Provides detailed information on New Zealand's Great Walks, as well as up-to-date hike and hut details sourced directly from the Department of Conservation API.